Arthur William Mickle Ellis: First World War

-Medical career in the United Kingdom
+Interwar medical career in the United Kingdom

 On demobilization at the end of the First World War (1918) he settled in London, England where he became a Member of the Royal College of Physicians in 1920.
 He was appointed as Professor of Medicine at London University in 1924, and Director of the Medical Unit at the Royal London Hospital.

 He was elected a Fellow of the Royal College of Physicians in 1929, delivering the Croonian Lecture on The Natural History of Bright's Disease in 1941.

+He made significant contributions to clinical research as a professor of medicine at the London Hospital, specifically in the field of kidney illnesses known as nephritis.
+He also worked on the Royal Commission on Population and was a founding member of the Birth Control Investigation Committee, which eventually became part of the Family Planning Association.

 Second World War

 During the Second World War Ellis became an adviser in medicine to the Ministry of Health (1941–42), and then Director of Research in Industrial Medicine for the Medical Research Council (1942–43).
 With the war ongoing, Ellis was appointed by King George VI as Regius Professor of Medicine at the University of Oxford in 1943, due to his reputation and breadth of experience in the fields of medical practice, research and administration.

 The University of Toronto awarded Ellis an honorary Doctorate Degree in Law (LLD) in 1944.